 Some resume writers do offer in depth resume critiques for a fee.
 This can get you on the right track, if you feel you can write your own resume.

+Be considerate: Send along your current resume and whatever other information the writer asks for initially.
 This will give them the opportunity to review your background and career target, determine whether you may be a good fit, and prepare for a meaningful conversation with you.

 Does she/he ask you how you’re targeting your search?
 Don’t be talked into an un-targeted, watered down generic resume.
 It could prolong or derail your job search.
 See my post, How to Write An Irresistible Executive Resume in 10 Steps.